The Importance of Playgrounds for Children

 Playgrounds are essential safe spaces where children can be themselves and express their fun-loving nature while developing crucial cognitive, physical, social and emotional skills.
-In this post, we’ll explore why more and more child development experts are advocating for more playground and free play opportunities for kids.
+In this post, we’ll explore why more and more child development experts are advocating for more playgrounds and the increasing importance of parks and playgrounds.

 Read the full article or jump to a specific section:

 - Learning Through Play

 - Physical Benefits

 - Promotes Imagination

 Playgrounds are safe spaces where kids develop crucial physical, social, emotional and imaginative skills.
 In this article, we’ll take an in-depth look at how a child’s development benefits from playing on the playground.